Car Stereo FAQ

 Q: How difficult is it to install a new receiver?

 A: Helping you install your own gear is our specialty.
 Since 1974, Crutchfield has helped hundreds of thousands of first-time installers put a new receiver in their dash, and get the job done right.
 With most new receivers, you'll receive our exclusive, free step-by-step instructions for your vehicle.
-We also have the wiring harness and installation kit that lets you plug right into your factory wiring, and mount the stereo in the dash with a professional look.
-(These items may not be available for older or unusual vehicles; they're often free with most purchases, but when not free, we'll discount them up to 50%.)
+For most vehicles, we also offer mounting kits that let you install your new stereo in your dash with a professional look, wiring harnesses that plug right into your factory wiring, and, in some cases, specialty adapters that let you retain certain factory features.
+If we have these parts for your vehicle, you'll get a deep discount on them when you buy any stereo.

 Plus, you're able to take advantage of our friendly, comprehensive tech support, seven days a week.
 It's like having a pro looking over your shoulder while you work!
 For additional installation information, read our Car Stereo Installation Guide.